CocOAuth/CocOAuth/README.md

 ```
 ### The main concept: The Authenticator ###
 An Authenticator encapsulates one OAuth2 identity.
 This means one user or device in the context of one tenant.
 You can create as many authenticators you want.
-We are using this in an Identity Card App.
-Each Identity Card has its own authenticator.
-With own OAuth2 Server or tenant on a shared platform.
+We are using this in an identity card app.
+Each identity card has its own authenticator with its own OAuth2 server or tenant on a shared platform.

 ![Authenticator Big Picture](/BigPicture.png?raw=true)